istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 Note that application A is allowed to access `*.ibm.com`, so the attacker is able to access it.
-There is no way to prevent such access since there is no way to distinguish, at least initially, between the original and the compromised versions of the application A. However, you want to monitor any access to external services to be able to detect suspicious traffic, for example by applying anomaly detection tools on logs of the egress traffic.
+There is no way to prevent such access since there is no way to distinguish, at least initially, between the original and the compromised versions of application A. However, you want to monitor any access to external services to be able to detect suspicious traffic, for example by applying anomaly detection tools on logs of the egress traffic.
 The attackers, on the contrary, want to access external services unmonitored, so the attack will not be detected.
-The second goal of the attackers is to access `mongo1.composedb.com`, which is forbidden for the application A. Istio must enforce the policy that forbids access of application A to `mongo1.composedb.com` and must prevent the attack.
+The second goal of the attackers is to access `mongo1.composedb.com`, which is forbidden for application A. Istio must enforce the policy that forbids access of application A to `mongo1.composedb.com` and must prevent the attack.

 Now let's see which attacks the attackers will try to perform to achieve their goals and how Istio secure egress traffic